SiobhanBaines/MS1-Portfolio/README.md

 Link to Milestone Project 4 - The final project will be added later and the links to the site and github will be activated.
 I have left placeholders in the code for the links.

 ## Technologies Used
-CSS3, HMTL5, Bootstrap Framework, Google, fontawesome
+CSS3, HMTL5, Bootstrap Framework, Google, Fontawesome

 ## Testing
 The testing process was on-going through-out the whole of the website development.
 I would change a colour and test it to see how it worked with my design.
 Adjusting the position of elements would involve multiple tests until it was in just the right place.
 I added padding and removed padding, added margins and removed margins just to see what result I would get.
 When the site was as good as I thought I could make it, I asked my family and friends to review it and later I asked for a peer-review on Slack.